BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Related works

-\paragraph{Generic explanation methods:} One of the most straightforward ways to identify which local component of the input contributes the most to the model decision-making is the Activation Map (AM) that simply outputs a heatmap showing the average activation across channels.
+\paragraph{Generic explanation methods:} One of the most straightforward ways to identify which local component of the input contributes the most to the model decision-making is the Activation Map (AM) which simply outputs a heatmap showing the average activation across channels.
 However, not all the activated areas offer necessarily cues for accomplishing the target task, \textsl{e.g.,} classifying a certain category.
-To overcome this drawback, more interpretable visualization approaches including the Class-Activation Map (CAM) \cite{cam}, Grad-CAM \cite{gradcam} or Grad-CAM++ \cite{gradcampp} were proposed to locate the local task-relevant areas.
-In~\cite{guidedbackprop}, the Guided-Backpropagation (GB) was proposed to visualize the gradients of the input image pixels and maximises the score of the predicted class, which generates high-resolution saliency maps.
-Based on these previous studies, it has also been proposed to combine Grad-CAM with GB to obtain a high-resolution map, \textsl{i.e.,} Guided Grad-CAM, that emphasizes the areas that are related to the prediction~\cite{gradcam}.
-Guided Grad-CAM++ was proposed in \cite{gradcampp} to further improve the interpretability of Grad-CAM.
+To overcome this drawback, more interpretable visualization approaches including Class-Activation Map (CAM) \cite{cam} and Grad-CAM \cite{gradcam} were proposed to locate the local task-relevant areas.
+Other methods like Grad-CAM++ \cite{gradcampp} or Score-CAM \cite{scoreCAM} were proposed to improve the interpretability of Grad-CAM.
+Another line of work called RISE \cite{rise} opted instead for a non-gradient-based approach using random masks to find the areas that contribute the most to the prediction.
+In~\cite{guidedbackprop}, Guided-Backpropagation (GB) was proposed to visualize the gradients of the input image pixels relative to the predicted output and generate high-resolution saliency maps that highlight important pixels for the prediction.
+This was later improved with noise tunnel-based methods like Vargrad~\cite{varGrad} or Smoothgrad~\cite{smoothGrad}.